Varshithvhegde/Github-Profile-Card/README.md

 4. **Multiple Stylish Options**
 Github Dev Card offers users a choice of styles for their cards, including Minimalistic, Minimalistic Dark Mode, and Futuristic.
 This customization allows users to select a style that suits their preferences.

+5. **3D Tilt View**
+One of the Card offeres 3D tilt view moreover it works with gravity (in Mobile View) and Mouse Movement (Desktop View).

 ## Tech Stack
 The Github Dev Card project utilizes the following technologies: